Advice

 Although dashcams can be important in documenting accidents, road-rage incidents, breaches in vehicle security, and other such events, they are still widely considered more of a novelty feature than a must-have technology.
 As a novelty, their contribution to a new car’s bottom-line purchase price hampers consumer acceptance of built-in dashcams.
 After all, there is a cost for recording and storing video, even from cameras serving a different primary function, like lane-keeping assist.

 As of now, aftermarket dashcams satisfy most consumer demand.
-Despite that, we expect the number of models with available built-in dashcam capability to continue to grow as consumers, insurance companies, and law enforcement voices demanding it intensify.
+Despite that, we expect the number of models with available built-in dashcam capability to continue to grow as consumers, insurance companies, and law enforcement voices demand it.
 General Motors, for example, currently doesn’t offer a single vehicle with built-in dashcam capability.
 Still, a GM spokesperson assured us that the company is exploring dashcam technology in its models.

 RELATED: Car Event Data Recorder: The Black Box That Saves Money